realzza/xenopy/README.md

 ## Open Source
 The first generation of `xenocanto` [package](https://github.com/ntivirikin/xeno-canto-py) is hard to use also inefficient.
 Thus I wrapped the [2.0 API](https://xeno-canto.org/article/153) version in a more straightforward and efficient interface.
-Feel free to file an issue had you encountered any bugs, or prompt a PR to this `xenopy` to join me in maintenance and optimization.
+Feel free to file an issue had you encountered any bugs, or prompt a PR to `XenoPy` to join me in maintenance and optimization.